Large Truck Accidents

 - Roadside inspections and other commercial motor vehicle safety programs to promote motor vehicle and motor carrier safety.

-If you have been injured in a collision with a truck, you may be entitled to a cash settlement for your medical bills, property damage, pain and suffering, lost earnings, lost future earning capacity, loss of consortium and other expenses.
-However, if you are not represented by an attorney, the insurance companies will try to take advantage of you.
+If you have been injured in a large truck accident, you may be entitled to a cash settlement for your damages such as medical bills, pain and suffering, lost earnings, property damage and other losses.
+However, if you are not represented by an experienced personal injury attorney, the insurance companies will try to take advantage of you.
 You need aggressive legal representation on your side to make it a fair fight.